Hilton Hawaiian Village: Wildlife

 The Village Hotel includes a small pond filled with several types of turtles (box and soft-shelled).
 Other animals that live on the grounds include several types of ducks, lesser flamingos, sacred ibis, black-crowned night herons, koi fish, chameleons, macaws, and parakeets.

-As of June 2014, Hilton Hawaiian Village relocated their 3 remaining South African black-footed penguins to the Maryland Zoo in Baltimore.
+As of 2014, Hilton Hawaiian Village relocated their 3 remaining South African black-footed penguins to the Maryland Zoo in Baltimore.

 Geodesic dome

-The Village was the site one of the earlier geodesic domes constructed in the United States.
+The village was the site one of the earlier geodesic domes constructed in the United States, named the Kaiser Aluminum Dome.
+It was used as a music and entertainment venue.

 Wanting an auditorium at the Honolulu village, Henry Kaiser acquired the license to produce geodesic domes following the design work of Buckminster Fuller.
-An aluminium-skinned dome with a 145 ft-wide span was manufactured at the company's plant in Oakland, California and shipped to Hawaii in 1957.
+An aluminum-skinned dome with a 145 ft-wide span was manufactured at the company's plant in Oakland, California and shipped to Hawaii in 1957.
 When Kaiser understood that the materials had arrived in Hawaii, he flew from San Francisco to follow the construction — only to discover the building was already complete, having been constructed in only 22 hours.

 Many records of the golden age of Exotica, notably most of Arthur Lyman's albums, were recorded at the dome, renowned for its acoustics and natural reverberation.
 It was demolished in 1999 to make room for the Kalia Tower.